ganelson/inform-evolution/proposals/0036-extension-licencing.md

 For example:

 	Hypothetical Extension by Emily Short v2.3.12 is included here under the terms of CC-BY 4.0.
 Adapted by permission from sample code by Adam Cadre in 2006.
 See: https://www.emshort.com/inform
+	...
+	For information about and links to full text of licenses, see: https://spdx.org/licenses/

+The command verb `COPYRIGHT` will now be aliased to `VERSION`.

+## Releasing changes

+All releases will now generate a file LICENSES.txt which essentially consists of the `VERSION` output.

+If the release is along with a website, this will be linked in the website.